legendarycode3/decentralized-stablecoin/README.md

 * ****Collateral Whitelisting:**** Only explicitly approved collateral assets can be deposited into the protocol.
 Every collateral token must have an associated trusted price feed configured during deployment, preventing users from depositing unsupported or malicious ERC-20 tokens whose values cannot be safely verified.
 * ****Health Factor Enforcement:**** Every operation capable of increasing protocol risk, including minting, collateral redemption, and liquidation is protected by health factor validation.
 Users cannot create or maintain positions that fall below the minimum collateralization threshold, ensuring the protocol remains fully overcollateralized and reducing the likelihood of bad debt.
 * ****Overcollateralization Requirement:**** The stablecoin is fully backed by excess collateral rather than relying on algorithmic stabilization mechanisms.
 Users must maintain collateral whose value exceeds their outstanding debt according to the configured liquidation threshold, providing a safety buffer against normal market volatility.
 * ****Liquidation Incentives:**** The protocol rewards liquidators with a predefined liquidation bonus when repaying the debt of undercollateralized positions.
+This incentive encourages market participants to

 *
 *